-Any Town employee or elected official contacted by the media with respected to an audit investigation shall refer the media to the Town Administrator.
-The alleged fraud or audit investigation shall not be discussed with the media by any person other than the Town Administrator.
+Any Town employee or elected official contacted by the media with respect to an investigation shall refer the media to the Town Administrator.
+The alleged fraud or investigation shall not be discussed with the media by any person other than the Town Administrator.

-If the Town Administrator is contacted by the media regarding an alleged fraud or audit investigation, they will consult the Chair of the Board of Selectmen, before responding to a media request.
+If the Town Administrator is contacted by the media regarding an alleged fraud or investigation, they will consult the Chair of the Select Board, before responding to a media request.

-Neither the Town Administrator, nor the Board of Selectmen, will discuss the details of any ongoing fraud investigation with the media that may compromise the integrity of the investigation.
+Neither the Town Administrator, nor the Select Board, will discuss the details of any ongoing fraud investigation with the media that may compromise the integrity of the investigation.